-I am interested in the intersections between geographical phenomena and performance on a variety of fronts.
+I am interested in the intersections between geographical phenomena and performance on a variety of fronts and am currently working with Bridget Keehan on a site-specific theatre project funded by a Leverhulme Artist in Residence grant.
 However, my research addresses three main concerns:

-The first is the politics of diversity in British and American theatre, particularly for minority groups and for East Asian minorities in particular.
-The problems of racism in theatre and its resulting politics of exclusion (particularly in casting), the representation of difference in performance, the demand for equal opportunities, and the creation of new modes of subjective being, are all key themes that I explore in my research.
+The first is the politics of diversity in British and American theatre, particularly for East Asian minorities.
+The problems of racism in theatre and its resulting politics of exclusion, the representation of difference in performance, the demand for equal opportunities, and the creation of new modes of subjective being, are all key themes that I explore in my research.
 I am an unashamed advocate for diversity, and I have worked with communities to campaign against racism in the entertainment industries, particularly regarding the performance of yellowface.

 Secondly, I am interested in exploring the transnational mobility of artists, the geographies that their mobilities create, and the effect of that movement on the development of creative practice and identity.
 I have particularly explored the movement of practitioners and performances between British East Asian, Asian American, and South East Asian (primarily Singaporean) theatre worlds.
 This work formed the focus of my British Academy fellowship and resulted in a monograph entitled Performing Asian Transnationalisms: theatre, identity and the geographies of performance, which was published with Routledge in 2015.